-Call Accolade Customer Service or visit member.accolade.com or blueshieldca.com and click on Find a Doctor for a list of your plan's Participating Providers.
+Call Customer Service or visit blueshieldca.com and click on Find a Doctor for a list of your plan's Participating Providers.

 Non-Participating Providers

 Non-Participating Providers do not have a contract with the Claims Administrator to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.